cmu-sei/eem/README.md

-This repository hosts Eclipse-related files for the Enabling Evidence-Based Modernization line project of FY16.
+This repository hosts Eclipse-related files for the Enabling Evidence-Based Modernization research project.

-PI: John Klein (jklein)

-Others:
-Neil Ernst  (nernst)
+With this tool one can create modernization models for export to the ai-se group's Differential Evolution tool pygoal.

+To build, download Eclipse-Mars, update build.xml to your local installation directory, and run `ant`.

+This puts a jar in the /bin directory.

+To work with the source, you will need Eclipse-Mars and Xtext.